DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 following will be returned:
 - the repo name, e.g. `ffc-demo-web`
 - the PR number, i.e. `53`
-- the tag that will be used, either the SemVer number (for master branch) or the PR number prefixed with pr, i.e. `pr53`
+- the tag that will be used, either the SemVer number (for main branch) or the PR number prefixed with pr, i.e. `pr53`
 - the merged PR number